Laafayeette/readmetestttt/README.md

 ## Backend Orientation: Menumatic

 This orientation aims to familiarize anyone interested in running and testing this project.
 The backend environment is written in Java 17 using the Spring Boot framework.
+This tutorial covers only the backend aspect of the application, and assumes that the user is also opting running the   [frontend tutorial](https://github.com/Daniel3178/menumatic/blob/master/README.md) to run the fullstack application.

-**IDE:** IntelliJ Ultimate Edition is recommended, but you may choose any other IDE that works best for you.
-The Ultimate Edition provides easy JDBC connectivity.
+**IDE:** IntelliJ Ultimate Edition is recommended, as this was the IDE used for this project hence the tutorial will be written with that in mind.
+You may however choose any other IDE that works best for you, following general instructions for how to setup what is described below.

 ### Spring Boot Dependencies